Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

 ## Implementation description

-The program for converting a grammar into Chomsky normal form was written in Python and includes a class called Chomsky, which is tested using unit tests.
+&ensp;&ensp;&ensp;The program for converting a grammar into Chomsky normal form was written in Python and includes a class called Chomsky, which was tested using unit tests.

-The steps for converting into CNF were defined as the following methods:
+&ensp;&ensp;&ensp;The steps for converting into CNF were defined as the following methods:

-1. The method remove_epsilon_prod() - removes epsilon productions from the specified grammar.
+1. The method remove_epsilon_prod() - removing epsilon productions from the specified grammar.

-It finds non-terminal symbols (nt) in the grammar that have epsilon, represented by ('') as one of its productions and generates new ones to take their place.
+&ensp;&ensp;&ensp;It finds non-terminal symbols (nt) in the grammar that have epsilon, represented by ('') as one of its productions and generates new ones to take their place.

 ```
 epsilons = [nt for nt in grammar if '' in grammar[nt]]
 ```

-It generates every possible combinations of productions without epsilon for each non-terminal with epsilon and adds them to the new productions for each non-terminal with epsilon.
-Except for epsilon, it also includes the original productions without epsilon.
+&ensp;&ensp;&ensp;It is generated every possible combination of productions without epsilon for each non-terminal with epsilon and added to the new productions for each non-terminal with epsilon.

 ```
 new_prod = prod.replace(eps, '')